Dennis Crowley

-Education
+Early life and education

-Crowley was born in Medway, Massachusetts to Mary Moraski Crowley and Dennis P Crowley.
+Crowley was born in Medway, Massachusetts to Mary Moraski Crowley and Dennis P. Crowley.

 He graduated from Xaverian Brothers High School in Westwood, Massachusetts in 1994.
-He received a B.A. in 1998 from Syracuse University's S.I.
-Newhouse School of Public Communications and a M.P.S. master's degree in 2004 from New York University's Tisch School of the Arts Interactive Telecommunications Program (ITP).
+In 1998, he received a B.A. from Syracuse University's S.I.
+Newhouse School of Public Communications.
+In 2004, he received a M.P.S. master's degree from New York University's Tisch School of the Arts Interactive Telecommunications Program (ITP).

 Career

-After graduating from Syracuse, Crowley worked as a researcher for Jupiter Communications, but lost his job during the dot-com bubble and moved home to New Hampshire for seven months.
+After graduating from Syracuse, in 1998, Crowley worked as a researcher for Jupiter Communications.
+He lost his job during the dot-com bubble and moved home to New Hampshire for seven months.
 In 2000, he joined mobile app provider Vindigo as a product developer.

-In 2003, Crowley co-founded Dodgeball with fellow student Alex Rainert while attending New York University.
+In 2003, Crowley co-founded Dodgeball with fellow student, Alex Rainert, while attending New York University.
 Dodgeball was acquired by Google in 2005.

 After Google abandoned the Dodgeball project in 2007, Crowley found work at a company called Area/Code where he met Naveen Selvadurai and co-founded Foursquare in 2009.
 Foursquare, known for its location intelligence offerings for both enterprises and consumers, is used by more than 50 million people every month.
-In January 2016, after 7 years as CEO, Crowley handed the role of CEO to Jeff Glueck and became Executive Chairman of the company.
+In January 2016, after seven years as CEO, Crowley handed the role of CEO to Jeff Glueck and became Executive Chairman of the company.

-He was an adjunct professor in New York University’s Interactive Telecommunications Program.
+He was an adjunct professor in New York University's Interactive Telecommunications Program.

+In 2024, Crowley began a new startup, Hopscotch Labs, co-founded with Max Sklar and Alejandro Fragoso.
+Hopscotch labs created an app called BeeBot, which uses Bluetooth headphones such as Airpods to give users information about places and events nearby in real time.